Q&A on Ebooks with Book Editor Rob Bignell

-Today, I’d like to share the answers to a few questions about ebook that I often receive from clients and readers of this blog.
+Today, I’d like to share the answers to a few questions about ebooks that I often receive from clients and readers of my articles.

 Q: How does the ebook publication process work?